whistleaudio/midi-tools/README.md

 ## C++

-`miditools.h` implements similar functions for generating MIDI notes, chords, and arpeggios in C++.
+The `c++` folder contains the C++ project. `miditools.h` implements similar functions for generating MIDI notes, chords, and arpeggios in C++.
+Note that `midi-tools.h` defines a couple type aliases: a `Scale` as an array of 7 integers and a `Chord` as a vector of integers.

 ### Usage